tomas-fryza/avr-course/labs/01-tools/README.md

 2. (Optional) According to your preferences, choose one of the variants below and prepare the development chain on your own computer.

+3. For future synchronization of local folders with GitHub, download and install [git](https://git-scm.com/).

 ### Microchip Studio 7 (Windows only)

 Download and install: